Update Visual Studio while on a servicing baseline

 vs_enterprise.exe --quiet --update

 vs_enterprise.exe update --installPath "C:\Program Files (x86)\Microsoft Visual Studio\2019\Enterprise" --quiet --wait --norestart --channelUri c:\doesnotexist.chman

 Sometimes, things can go wrong.
 If your Visual Studio installation fails, see Troubleshoot Visual Studio installation and upgrade issues for step-by-step guidance.

-We also offer a live chat (English only) support option for installation-related issues.
+We also offer an installation chat (English only) support option for installation-related issues.

 Here are a few more support options: